SirRicSteel/TheosResearch.org/governance/00_THEOS_Quick_Reference.md

 # THEOS — Quick Reference

 **What it is (30 seconds):**
-THEOS (The Humanitarian & Ethical Operating System) is a **deterministic runtime governance layer** for AI systems.
+THEOS is a **deterministic runtime governance layer** for AI systems.
 It governs *how* intelligence is applied — not *what* the intelligence is.

 ---